dxe290/helloisdi/_posts/2022-03-02-labreport-firstLab5diona.md

 3. Describe the output of this script (the dataframe that displays after the above cell finishes running).
 Remember that this is the same output as the “vir-ver-counts-specific” spreadsheet in our Lab5 Google drive folder, only for just 10 texts.
 What is this dataframe showing us?
 Write down your response in your notes document.

-4.Look at the below lines from the compare_counts_specific function above.
+4. Look at the below lines from the compare_counts_specific function above.
 These lines use regular expressions to do something to the value of the <date> field in an xml file (if the contents of the <date> field meet certain conditions, that is).
 What are these lines doing?